Start9Labs/documentation/site/source/user-manual/service-guides/nextcloud/nextcloud-mac.rst

 Native Desktop Integration
 --------------------------

+.. note:: The desktop version of NextCloud doesn't have much of a user interface.
+Once installed, it solely lives in the top right hand corner of the Mac desktop in the navbar, near the WiFi icon.
+When it's synced, the icon turns into a checkmark with a circle around it.

 The smoothest experience will be using direct account integration with your Mac.
 First head into the top-righthand menu of your Nextcloud's WebUI and click "Apps," then search for and install the Calendar and/or Contacts Apps.
 The steps below are adapted from the `Official Nextcloud guide <https://docs.nextcloud.com/server/24/user_manual/en/groupware/sync_osx.html>`_ and updated for the latest MacOS (Ventura).
 Make sure you have first set up :ref:`LAN access<lan-mac>`.

 1. Open the "System Settings" and select "Internet Accounts," then click "Add Account."